celery/celery/docs/userguide/workers.rst

 Shutdown should be accomplished using the :sig:`TERM` signal.

-When shutdown is initiated the worker will finish any tasks it's currently executing before it terminates, so if these tasks are important you should wait for it to finish before doing anything drastic (like sending the :sig:`KILL` signal).
+When shutdown is initiated the worker will finish all currently executing tasks before it actually terminates, so if these tasks are important you should wait for it to finish before doing anything drastic (like sending the :sig:`KILL` signal).